unimarkup/specification/markup/logic/macros/builtins/statements/anonymous-macro.md

 # Anonymous macro

 This macro is useful to execute arithmetic macros in a more readable form.
+It is also the only macro inside verbatim or render content that is evaluated as macro and not as plain content.

 The return type depends on the executed statement.